 When dealing with patients, you tend to say things you do not mean, and more often than not, give promises that you cannot keep.
 Remember that the patients expect so much from nurses that they will believe whatever nurses will tell them.
 Never compromise.

 It may come to a point when you have to set a boundary.
-Keep yourself safe but let them know that they you are listening to them.
+Keep yourself safe but let them know that you are listening to them.
 Defuse situations before they even escalate.
 A patient has the right to be involved in their medical decision-making, but they cannot use that right for any unreasonable demands.

-Communication is one of the most important aspects in the nursing profession.
+Communication is one of the most important aspects of the nursing profession.
 Be honest with everything you say to the patient.
 Be available and responsive to your patients.
 Never let them feel that you are ignoring them.
 It will be much easier to fix things if effective communication is used.

 14Acknowledge the emotion that the patient is projecting